esf0/esf0.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-You are welcome at my personal webpage.
-I am thrilled to share with you a glimpse into my life, work and research.
-As a PhD student at the Aston Institute of Photonic Technologies, I am actively engaged in pioneering research in the field of optical telecommunications.
-My focus is on the use of Nonlinear Fourier Transform and neural networks, as well as finding new ways to improve signal restoration and data modulation.
-If you are interested in connecting with me, whether it be to discuss life or to explore potential collaborations, please feel free to reach out via the links to my social media and contact information provided on this page.
-Thank you for taking the time to learn more about me, and I hope you are having a wonderful day!
+Hi, and thank you for visiting my personal webpage!
+I'm an AI consultant and applied researcher with a strong focus on practical and innovative applications of artificial intelligence.
+My work spans across intelligent interactive systems, voice technologies (speech recognition, synthesis, and voice activity detection), educational AI agents, and large-scale data processing using smart bots.
+I also have extensive experience in 3D scanning and metrology, including developing advanced software for precision measurement systems.

+Whether you're exploring AI-driven solutions, looking for technical guidance, or simply curious about my work, you're welcome to reach out through the contact links provided.
+I'm always open to interesting conversations and meaningful collaborations.

 Education
 ======

-* PhD at Aston University
+* PhD at Aston University, UK
-* PhD at Novosibirsk State University (incomplete)
+* PhD at Novosibirsk State University, Russia (incomplete)
-* Engineering degree at Ecole des Ponts ParisTech
+* Engineering degree at Ecole des Ponts ParisTech, France
-* Master degree at Novosibirsk State University
+* Master degree at Novosibirsk State University, Russia
-* Bachelor degree at Novosibirsk State University
+* Bachelor degree at Novosibirsk State University, Russia

-Current research
+Research & Projects
 ======

-As a PhD student at the Aston Institute of Photonic Technologies, my research focuses on developing new techniques for the analysis and manipulation of optical telecommunications signals.
-Specifically, I am investigating the use of the Nonlinear Fourier Transform (NFT) and the potential of neural networks as a replacement for this method.
-My work also includes finding new ways to improve signal restoration in long-haul optical telecom lines and exploring the use of machine learning techniques, such as neural networks and various types of regression forests, for data modulation.
-My goal is to improve signal restoration and increase the capacity of optical telecom lines, as well as discover new formats for data modulation using machine learning techniques.
+AI Agents for Education and Interaction

+More recently, I’ve been involved in the design and implementation of AI agents tailored for educational environments.
+These systems include role-playing NPCs that simulate complex social interactions to enhance learning outcomes.
+I have developed interactive dialogue systems combining language models, voice interfaces, and scenario management.

+Smart Bots & Big Data

+I’ve also worked on AI-powered agents for automation and data processing at scale.
+This includes building bots capable of extracting, filtering, and analysing large datasets, as well as providing intelligent responses or predictions based on the processed data.

+Voice Technologies

+My experience extends into voice-based systems, where I’ve built pipelines integrating speech-to-text (STT), text-to-speech (TTS), and voice activity detection (VAD).
+These components have been deployed in real-time applications requiring responsive, human-like communication capabilities.

+3D Scanning and Metrology

+With extensive hands-on experience in 3D scanning, I specialise in metrology workflows, geometric processing, and precision measurement systems.
+I’ve developed software and QA tools for various stages of the scanning pipeline, including calibration, verification, and analysis.

+Optical Telecommunications Research

+During my PhD at the Aston Institute of Photonic Technologies (UK), I conducted research in advanced optical telecommunications.
+My work focused on the Nonlinear Fourier Transform (NFT) and its applications for signal transmission and restoration in long-haul fibre systems.
+I also explored the use of neural networks as alternatives to NFT, with an emphasis on improving data modulation formats and signal robustness using machine learning techniques such as deep learning and regression forests.